Ninja Foodi AG551 Smart XL Grill and Air Fryer – the one appliance you really need (cooking review) - Cybershack

 It is the quality we have come to expect from Ninja.
 We can confidently say that they keep on keeping on because we have been using Ninja appliances since 2018.

-This will replace the seven-year-old predecessor, the AG301, which is as good as the day I got it.
-We will pass it on to the adults.
+This will replace the seven-year-old predecessor, the AG301, which is as good as the day we got it.
 At 28 x 40 x 42cm, it is a rectangular version of its square predecessor.

 I want to start with the advice we gave seven years ago.